lanouyu/lanouyu.github.io/_pets/2017-10-25-semi-adv-multi.md

   - Adversarial Task Discriminator
 ---

-* Accepted by *IEEE International Conference on Acoustics, Speech, and Signal Processing*, 2018, under review.
+* Accepted by *IEEE International Conference on Acoustics, Speech, and Signal Processing*, 2018.

 * Designed a multitask learning method by neatly merging a unidirectional / bidirectional language model and a slot tagging model in SLU.